-This guide specification only pertains to the

-hot-mix and warm-mix asphalt pavement aspects of the project and not to any surface preparation requirements dealing with aggregate base courses, milling, or tack and prime coats.
-Cover surface preparation requirements by adding pertinent sections to the project documents.
+This guide specification only pertains to the fuel resistant asphalt pavement for airfields - surface course aspects of the project and not to any surface preparation requirements dealing with aggregate base courses, milling, or tack and prime coats.
+Cover surface preparation requirements by either including them in this guide specification or by adding pertinent sections to the project documents.

 This specification utilizes a Quality Assurance and Quality Control (QA/QC) construction management philosophy.
 Quality Assurance refers to the actions performed by the Government or designated representative to assure the final product meets the job requirements.
 This specification has been developed for QC testing to be used as a basis of pay.
-It is recommended that the Government's QA testing include a minimum of 5 percent of the QC tests performed by the Contractor.
+It is recommended that the Government's QA testing should include a minimum of 5 percent of the Contractor's QC tests.
 Results of QC testing are the basis for pay unless there are discrepancies between QC and QA testing.
 Quality Control also refers to the actions of the Contractor to monitor the construction and production processes and to correct these processes when out of control.
 Results of QC testing are reported daily on the process control charts maintained by the Contractor.
 Quality Control is covered in paragraph CONTRACTOR QUALITY CONTROL STAFF and paragraph CONTRACTOR QUALITY CONTROL.